doombubbles/bg3-mods/README.md

 - Touch of the Storm and Chill of the Mountain also activate Extra Attack
 - Improved Elemental Casting has the added effect: Your passive features that boost Unarmed Attack damage also apply to damage you deal with your Disciple of the Elements spells.

+## New Subclasses

+### Wizard

+#### Fire

+##### Level 2
+- Hot Streak: When you deal a Critical Hit with a Fire spell, the next Fire spell you cast does not consume any Spell Slots.
+- Critical Mass: The number you need to roll a Crtical Hit with a Fire Spell is reduced by 1.
+This effect can stack.

+##### Level 6
+- Ignite: Dealing Fire damage with a spell applies 2 turns of Burning to the target.

+##### Level 10
+- Firestarter: Attacking a creature at 90% HP or above with a Fire Spell is a guaranteed Critical Hit.
+- Learn the Flamestrike spell

 ## Feats

 ### Added Feats